Iskander14yo/Iskander14yo/README.md

-- 👋 Hi, I’m @Iskander14yo
-- 👀 I’m interested in R programming and statistics science.
-- 🌱 I’m currently learning sql and github.
-- 💞️ Looking for work and journies!
-- 📫 How to reach me: dm gua4dian@gmail.com
+Hello,

 If you were redirected to my profile there are 2 reasons for it.
 First one is random (it's unlikely but it's possible).
 Second one is link in my trainee resume for companies.
-If you are here because of last one you can check my works if you want to or dm me via attached mail.
+If you are here because of last one you may check my works if you want to or dm me via gua4dian@gmail.com